tednaphil/rancidtomatillos/README.md

 ### Run Tests
 <!--- Run the following on command line to install Cypress: `npm i -D cypress`
-- Add script to `package.json` file
+- Add script to `package.json` file if not already present
     ``` json
     {
       "scripts": {